polkadot-developers/knowledgebase/current/advanced/block-import.md

 [`PowBlockImport`](https://crates.parity.io/sc_consensus_pow/struct.PowBlockImport.html), which holds
 a reference to another type that also implements `BlockImport`.
 This allows the PoW consensus engine to do its own import-related bookkeeping and then pass the block to the nested `BlockImport`, probably the client.
-This pattern is also demonstrated in the [`AuraBlockImport`](https://crates.parity.io/sc_consensus_aura/struct.AuraBlockImport.html), [`BabeBlockImport`](https://crates.parity.io/sc_consensus_babe/struct.BabeBlockImport.html), and [`GrandpaBlockImport`](https://crates.parity.io/sc_finality_grandpa/struct.GrandpaBlockImport.html).
+This pattern is also demonstrated in [`AuraBlockImport`](https://crates.parity.io/sc_consensus_aura/struct.AuraBlockImport.html), [`BabeBlockImport`](https://crates.parity.io/sc_consensus_babe/struct.BabeBlockImport.html), and [`GrandpaBlockImport`](https://crates.parity.io/sc_finality_grandpa/struct.GrandpaBlockImport.html).